verrmqa/rsschool-cv/cv.md

 ##**My experience**
 My programming skills are beginner level.
 I know well html, css, now I study javascript.
 Work with git, photoshop, VSCode.
-And i have experience creating websites with cross-browser responsive layout, you can look at it in my portfolio at (https://mirk.space)
+And i have experience creating websites with cross-browser responsive layout, you can look at it in my portfolio at [My web-page](https://mirk.space)

 ##**My code examples**
 Here's part of the code for a project I've been working on recently